neurobagel/documentation/docs/infrastructure.md

 ### Create new database

-When you first launch Stardog, there are no graph databases.
+When you first launch graph store, there are no graph databases.
 You have to create a new one to store your metadata.